Zetsukae/Zetsukae/README.md

 ---

-## 📫 Contact Me
+## 📫 Contact

 - 🌐 Website: https://uniware.site
-- 💬 GitHub: Issues / Discussions on repositories
+- 💬 GitHub: issues & discussions on repositories

 ---

-## ⭐ Thanks for stopping by!
+## ⭐ Thanks for stopping by

-This GitHub is first and foremost a space for learning and experimentation.
+This GitHub is mainly a **learning space**.
-If you like a project, feel free to leave a ⭐ or follow me!
+If something helps you or catches your interest, feel free to leave a ⭐ or follow along.